 When nothing works and the adults cannot come to a decision, it might be time to contact your attorney.
 We know that you don’t want to endure a legal battle during the holidays, but sometimes you need legal counsel to settle a dispute.

-We have experienced attorneys who understand the stress and pain that come with divorce.
+Our experienced attorneys understand the stress and pain that come with divorce.
 We know the frustration that can build between co-parents and are here to help.
 Call us today, and we will work to resolve your issues.